VincentHardouin/rust-cli-boilerplate/README.md

 # rust-cli-boilerplate
-Boilerplate for create in Rust CLI tools
+Boilerplate to create CLI tools in Rust